 - Toxication.
 Exposure to toxic fumes can result in different health problems.

-- If you have suffered a maritime accident, you deserve to know your legal rights.
-A maritime lawyer knows these rights, and can you give you the best chance of recovering the maximum compensation for your claim.
+- If you have suffered an accident while on the job, you deserve to know your legal rights.
+Our lawyers know these rights, and can you give you the best chance of recovering the maximum compensation for your claim.

 - If you’re uncertain if you have a claim, an experienced attorney can inform and assist you through the process.
-The attorneys at Blaine Barrilleaux are willing to sit down with you and review your case.
+The Law Offices of Blaine Barrilleaux are willing to sit down with you and review your case.